cran/fs/README.md

 dir_delete(tmp)
 ```

-**fs** is designed to work well with the pipe, although because it is a
+**fs** is designed to work well with the pipe, though because it is a
 minimal-dependency infrastructure package it doesn’t provide the pipe
 itself.
 You will need to attach
 [magrittr](http://magrittr.tidyverse.org) or similar.